TimonLevy/Networking/Bigous Protocolous.md

 > #### `NetBIOS Session Service`
 > #####*[\#TCP/139]*
 >
-> Applications using NetBIOS can establish an NetBIOS over TCP (NBT) session with a "call" command, then communicate with "send" and "recieve" commands.
+> Applications using NetBIOS can establish a NetBIOS over TCP (NBT) session with a "call" command, then communicate with "send" and "recieve" commands.
 Since NBSS uses TCP as it's base it allows for bigger messages, transmission control and loss recovery.

 > #### `NetBIOS Datagram Service`
 > ######*[\#UDP/138]*